santiagxf/trunkbased-mlops/docs/quickstart-devops.md

 2. Click on `+ Variable group`.
 3. Named secrets and configure the following secrets:

-    - datasetsClientId: The Client ID of the service principal created before.
+    - `datasetsClientId`: The Client ID of the service principal created before.
-    - datasetsClientSecret: The Client Secret of the service principal created before.
+    - `datasetsClientSecret`: The Client Secret of the service principal created before.
-    - computeAdminUserName: The user name of the compute instances you want to use.
+    - `computeAdminUserName`: The user name of the compute instances you want to use.
 For instance `mladmin`.
-    - computeAdminUserPassword: The password used for compute instances.
+    - `computeAdminUserPassword`: The password used for compute instances.
 For instance `Pass@word1`.

 It should look like something like this: